-As your family gathers this Thanksgiving, take the opportunity to start learning about your family’s health history.
-Since 2004, the U.S. Surgeon General has declared Thanksgiving as National Family Health History Day — a day to raise awareness and encourage families across the country to collect their family health history to predict risk for illness.
+Since 2004, the U.S. Surgeon General has declared Thanksgiving as National Family Health History Day — a day to encourage families across the country to collect their family health history that can predict risk for illness.

-The Surgeon General offers a digital tool — My Family Health Portrait — so that families can keep track of diseases and learn about their health risks.
+The U.S. Centers for Disease Control and Prevention has created a family health history resource so that families can keep track of diseases and discover hereditary health risks.
 This tool makes it easy to share family health history information with your doctor and other family members.
-While all blood relatives should be included in your history, the most important family members are your immediate family: parents, brothers, sisters and children.
+While all blood relatives should be included in your history, the most important participants are your immediate family: parents, siblings, and children.

 The following are sample questions to ask your family this Thanksgiving: